patrickpr/CheckPointImport/docs/02-maindoc.md

 * New : the object will be pushed to management when “send” is clicked.
 * OK : the object was sent to the management and accepted without warnings
-* ERR <message> : the object was sent to management who replied with a warning (object created) or error (object not created).
+* ERR <message> : the object was sent to management who replied with a warning or error (object not created).

 ------------------